nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 - views // Our Jade files
 - controllers // Routes and other application logic (APIs, etc).
 --- main.js // Main controller file
-- public // Files that the client can access, kind of like public_html in Apache
+- public // Files that the client can access, (like public_html in Apache)
 --- js
 ----- app.js // Our Angular code
 - app.js // Our main Node.js and Express code